defeo/class-cost/technical-annex.md

 ##### 1.2.2.1 Research Coordination Objectives

-1. Lead a global discussion to develop a common understanding of both classical and quantum algorithms applied in cryptanalysis to isogeny-based cryptosystems.
+1. Lead a global discussion to develop a common vocabulary across the various fields (cryptography, number theory, quantum computing), leading to a shared understanding of both classical and quantum algorithms used in isogeny-based cryptosystems.

 2. Develop the field of isogeny-based cryptography both by improving the understanding of the existing protocols and by developing new protocols.

 3. Facilitate access to foundational knowledge in isogeny-based cryptography, both for Early Career Investigators and newcomers to the field.
-This will include mathematical background, algorithms, and protocol design, and will be achieved for example through open access articles, books, and databases.
+This will include mathematical background, algorithms, and protocol design, and will be achieved for example through open access articles, books, blog posts, audiovisual media, and databases.

 4. Provide input to international standardization bodies such as NIST and ETSI.
 For example, by writing 'Requests for Comment' (RFCs), technical reports, and filing public comments for the NIST post-quantum competition.